Western flower thrips: Behavioral

 Flower-feeding thrips are routinely attracted to bright floral colors, especially white, blue, and yellow, and will land and attempt to feed.
-Some flower thrips will "bite" humans wearing clothing with such bright colors, though no species feed on blood; such biting does not result in any known disease transmission, but skin irritations are known to occur.
+Some flower thrips will "bite" humans wearing clothing with such bright colors, though no species feed on blood.
+Such biting does not result in any known disease transmission, but skin irritation is known to occur.

 Reproduction

 Most western flower thrips are female and reproduce by arrhenotokous parthenogenesis; i.e. females can produce males from unfertilized eggs, but females arise only from fertilized eggs.

 Hosts

 It has been documented to feed on over 500 different species of host plants, including a large number of fruit, vegetable, and ornamental crops including Brassica oleracea (broccoli, 'Marathon').
 The insect damages the plant in several ways.
 The major damage is caused by the adult ovipositing in the plant tissue.
 The plant is also injured by feeding, which leaves holes and areas of silvery discoloration when the plant reacts to the insect's saliva.
 Nymphs feed heavily on new fruit just beginning to develop from the flower.
 The western flower thrips is also the major vector of tomato spotted wilt virus (TSWV), a serious plant disease.
-It was shown that acquiring TSWV (which only occurs during the larval stages) causes for more feeding in the thrips which makes for a longer life span eventually.
+It has been shown that acquiring TSWV (which only occurs during the larval stages) causes more feeding in the thrips which results in a longer life span eventually.
 Western flower thrips are a year-round pest, but are less destructive during wet weather.